 There is also a pedestrian gate linking Kemsley Down station to the Saxon Shore Way, turning left heads towards the Swale Estuary and, eventually, Gravesend!
 Turning right takes you to Milton Creek Country Park (through which the train travels) and Sittingbourne (if you have several days spare you can follow the path all the way to Hastings!).

 Milton Creek Country Park is well worth a visit and affords different views of the Railway as the trains pass through, visit their website, for more information.
-We even have a pop-up station for events such as Art in the Park which is held in August.
 Single fares are available (except during Steam & Beer) so you can walk one way and ride on the train back or vice-versa.

 For added entertainment, Kemsley Down also hosts an Easter Egg Hunt on Easter Sunday and a Mouse Hunt during the Jack the Station Cat Weekend.
 During the latter event, Sittingbourne Viaduct becomes Tail’s End and Kemsley Down is Much Purring!
-Ivor the Engine can be found having fun here during the August Bank Holiday.
+We’ll be having a Teddy Bears Picnic in August.

 The first weekend in July is our annual Steam & Beer Weekend when Kemsley Down is the location of the beer festival which features a number of unusual real ales and ciders from around the UK.
 The Saturday is for the serious drinkers, with live music and food available.
 Trains run until late in the night so it is your only opportunity to experience the Railway in the dark – if you can remember it, that is!
 Sunday is Family Day so we’ve have enlisted local Johnny Depp look & soundalike, Terry Austin, to entertain everyone as Captain Jack Sparrow from the Pirates of the Caribbean movies.
 Cap’n Jack is always looking to recruit crew members as well as posing for photos and generally having fun!